convert road bike to flat bar

 Convert Road Bike To Flat Bar: 6 Easy Steps To Follow

-Are you planning to convert your road bike handle to a flat bar but couldn’t understand where to start?
+Are you planning to convert your road bike handle to a flat bar but don’t understand where to start?
 Don’t panic, as I will discuss “how to convert a road bike to a flat bar” in this article.

-Moreover, many prefer an upright position that is easy to control.
-But hazard takes place when it comes to conversion.
 Many people don’t know if it is still possible to convert or not, while others panic about conversion steps.
-The fact is that lack of knowledge can make even the most effortless task a more difficult one.
+The fact is that a lack of knowledge can make even the most effortless task a more difficult one.

 Differences Between a Drop Handlebar and a Flat Handlebar